networkx/nx-parallel/Config.md

 ### 2.1 Usage

-To use `joblib.parallel_config` with `nx-parallel`, set `nx.config.backends.parallel.active = False`.
-This disables the default NetworkX configuration so joblib settings can take effect.
-This can be done globally or within a context manager.
+To use `joblib.parallel_config` with `nx-parallel`, you need to disable NetworkX's built in parallel config by setting `nx.config.backends.parallel.active = False`.
+This ensures that Joblib’s settings take effect instead.
+There are two ways to disable the NetworkX config: globally for your whole script, or temporarily using a context manager.

 **2.1.1 Disable NetworkX config globally**
 ```python